 Note: Using the above command we can delete files directly from the FTP Server, but make sure and be clear before executing this command.
 In this example, I have deleted the "linuxteck.sql.gz" file using the above command.

 11. How to send an email using SMTP Protocol?

 # curl --url "smtps://smtp.example.com:465" --ssl-reqd --mail-from "firstname.lastname@example.org" --mail-rcpt "email@example.com" --upload-file /root/linuxteck.com/emailcontent.txt --user "firstname.lastname@example.org:Password" --insecure

-Note: Using the above curl command we can send emails directly to recipient email using SMTP protocol in Terminal.
-For testing, you need to replace all the "example.com" domain with your respective domain name.
+Note: Using the above curl command we can send emails directly to the recipient email using SMTP protocol in Terminal.
+For testing, you need to replace all the "example.com" domains with your respective domain names.
 Please find the short explanation of the above command :

 a. smtps: Use the SMTP address and the respective port of your domain.